cif/babel-plugin-proxyquire-namespace/README.md

-# Using Proxyquire & Namespaces
+## Using Proxyquire & Namespaces
 This is a simple plugin that allows you to use `<name-space>/moduleFile` syntax when smashing dependencies with [proxyquire](https://www.npmjs.com/package/proxyquire).

+This plugin simply adds proxyquire method calls to [babel-plugin-namespaces](https://www.npmjs.com/package/babel-plugin-namespaces)
-As of today this only works with [babel-plugin-namespaces](https://www.npmjs.com/package/babel-plugin-namespaces) **Read the documentation for how to configure namespaces in package.json.**
+**Read the documentation there for how to configure your namespaces in package.json.**
+This plugin includes functionality from the base plugin so you only need to install this one.

-This plugin itself does not need or use any configuration.
-Simply include `proxyquire-namespace` in your project's `.babelrc` or `package.json` babel plugins and your tests will pass again!
+Simply replace  `"namespaces"` key in babel plugins array with `"proxyquire-namespace"` and your tests will pass again!

 ## Example Usage